temp-nestdao/nest/FAQ.md

 ### What does Aragon get for supporting projects via the Nest program?
 Does it get tokens/equity from the grantees?
 In the case of non-profit projects, we ask for nothing in return from the grantees outside of delivering the promised solution.
 If the project is for-profit or at any point turns into a for-profit from a non-profit initiative, the Aragon grant will be converted into tokens equity should a corporate structure be incorporated.

-### Are Nest grants paid up front in a lump sum or distributed over milestones?
+### Are Nest grants paid upfront in a lump sum or distributed over milestones?
 - 1/3 of your grant will be delivered when your grant is approved
 - 1/3 of your grant will be delivered when you ship a prototype
 - 1/3 of your grant will be delivered when you ship a production ready product